syncfusion-content/blazor-docs/blazor/treegrid/rows.md

 ## Row template

-To know about Row Template in Blazor treeg grid Component, you can check this video.
+To know about Row Template in Blazor tree grid Component, you can check this video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=cB4NjwFya_U"%}